Pathum Thani province: History

 The city dates back to a settlement founded by Mon migrating from Mottama (เมาะตะมะ) in Myanmar around 1650.
 The original name was Sam Khok.
 In 1815, King Rama II visited the city and the citizens offered him many lotus flowers, which prompted the king to rename the city Pathum Thani, meaning 'lotus flower town'.

 Symbols

 The provincial seal shows a pink lotus flower with two rice stalks bending over it, representing the fertility of the province.
 The provincial tree is the Indian coral tree (Erythrina variegata).
 The provincial flower is the lotus (Nymphaea lotus).
 The provincial aquatic animal is the marble goby (Oxyeleotris marmorata).

+Demographics

+Population

+Population history of Pathum Thani province is as follows: